torvalds/linux/Documentation/filesystems/iomap/design.rst

    * **IOMAP_F_PRIVATE**: Starting with this value, the upper bits can be set by the filesystem for its own purposes.

+   * **IOMAP_F_ANON_WRITE**: Indicates that (write) I/O does not have a target block assigned to it yet and the file system will do that in the bio submission handler, splitting the I/O as needed.

    These flags can be set by iomap itself during file operations.
    The filesystem should supply an ``->iomap_end`` function if it needs to observe these flags: